What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Traffic Sign Graph Generation Task and Datasets.}} The comprehensive understanding of traffic signs extends beyond the localization and classification of each instance in the traffic image by recognizing the representative texts and symbols of each category.
-This advanced interpretation requires a deeper analysis of the relationships between sign elements, including their spatial arrangements, hierarchical dependencies, and contextual interactions within the driving environment.
+The comprehensive understanding of traffic signs extends beyond instance-level localization and classification to include the recognition of the textual and symbolic content of each sign instance.
+This advanced interpretation requires a deeper analysis of the relations between traffic signs, including their spatial arrangements, hierarchical dependencies, and contextual interactions within the driving environment.
 In this context, several benchmarks are proposed to systematically represent traffic signs in a structured format, capturing both the individual components and their inherent relationships.
-We unify this emerging research direction as the task of Traffic Sign Graph Generation.
-Two representative datasets proposed by the same group, \underline{C}ASIA-\underline{T}encent Chinese Traffic \underline{S}ign \underline{U}nderstanding (CTSU) \cite{CTSU} and CASIA-Tencent \underline{R}oad \underline{S}cene (RS10K) \cite{RS10K}, establish a foundation for this field.
+We unify this emerging research direction as the task of \textit{Traffic Sign Graph Generation}.
+Two representative datasets proposed by the same group, \textit{\underline{C}ASIA-\underline{T}encent Chinese Traffic \underline{S}ign \underline{U}nderstanding} (CTSU) \cite{CTSU} and \textit{CASIA-Tencent \underline{R}oad \underline{S}cene} (RS10K) \cite{RS10K}, establish a foundation for this field.